-Sean Hannan, PhD candidate in History of Christianity
+Sean Hannan, PhD alumnus in History of Christianity

 "My time in Chicago has been amazing.
 Hyde Park has its own charms, and the South Side in general offers up an overwhelming variety of religious and social experiences.
 For the last two years, I’ve lived in the Noble Square neighborhood, which is nestled in between Ukrainian Village and the West Loop on the city’s North Side.
 While the commute to Hyde Park is sometimes long, living up here has allowed me to see a whole new side of what Chicago has to offer.
 And it’s also comforting to know that, even now, there are so many areas of Chicago I can still go off and explore."

 The Office of International Affairs (OIA) is dedicated to enhancing a vibrant international community and to fostering cross-cultural experience.
 The OIA website hosts a dedicated information page for international applicants to degree programs throughout the University of Chicago, which includes a directory of current international students and alumni.

 The OIA shares a building with the International House, a dynamic program center for students and scholars from over fifty countries who are affiliated with educational, professional, and cultural institutions throughout Chicago.
 They provide English as a Second Language resources.

 Prospective international students are encouraged to explore appropriate funding opportunities such as Fulbright-Hays, DAAD, SSHRC (Canada Council), Harkness, and World Council of Churches grants.
 Resources for locating include UChicagoGRAD's keyword searchable Fellowships Database and Education USA's fellowship resources page.